sohaibbg/sohaibbg/README.md

+For anyone that may care, my contribution graph is split between this github account and [sohaib-sap](https://github.com/sohaib-sap).

 Studying Information Systems, Software Engineering, Distributed and Networked Systems at RPTU Kaiserslautern.
 Masters in Computer Science.
 In my 5th year of working with software systems.
 I love systems, abstractions and thinking in terms of lowering cognitive load.